-3.3 Assessing Model Performance
+Assessing Model Performance

-For each of the 18 unique combinations of the simulation parameters in Table 1, we run 10 Monte Carlo replications of the simulation, where the principal, match, school, and student effects are drawn randomly.
+For each of the six unique combinations of the simulation parameters in Table 1, we run 25 Monte Carlo replications of the simulation, where the principal, match, school, and student effects are drawn randomly.
 Given the large-scale nature of our datasets, our results are highly consistent across replications.
-In the performance metrics described below, we report the simple average across the 10 replications.
+In the performance metrics described below, we report the simple average across the 25 replications.

 We consider two main questions about the performance of principal VA models.
 (1) How accurately do VAMs rank principals according to their true effects?
 (2) To what extent does the magnitude of principal VA accurately reflect the true magnitude of principals' effects?
 To answer these questions, we draw on simulated data to compare the VA estimates to the true principal effects.
-In the models that contain school FE, however, we must first adjust the true principal effects by centering them within connected networks.6 Importantly, we define the true principal effect to include both the fixed and match components of the principal effect.7 While there are certain scenarios where isolating the fixed component of principal quality is desirable (e.g., wanting to understand whether a principal is likely to be effective in a different school), our primary aim is to evaluate models that attempt to measure the principal's overall contribution to improving student achievement in the schools where they actually worked, regardless of whether it reflects a fixed or match effect.
+In the models that contain school FE, however, we must first adjust the true principal effects by centering them within connected networks.12 Importantly, we define the true principal effect to include both the fixed and match components of the principal effect.13